cdw66/dsa-review/search-algorithms/depth-first-search/README.md

    ![DFS Post-Order Step 2](./img/post-order/dfs-postorder-2.png)

-3. The left child of `2` is `4`, which has no children, so we visit this node and backtrack to its parent node `2`.
+3. The left child of `2` is `4`, which has no children, so we visit this node and then backtrack to its parent node `2`.

    ![DFS Post-Order Step 3](./img/post-order/dfs-postorder-3.png)